 I have been working in Data and Visualization Services since its inception in 2007 and currently serve as the subject librarian for economics and business, geographic information systems (GIS), geography, maps and U.S. federal government documents.
 I began working at Perkins Library in 1996, and from 1990-1996, I worked as a librarian specializing in government documents and maps at Texas A&M University.
 I earned a Master of Library and Information Science at the University of Texas at Austin and a B.A. in Economics from Rice University.

-Expertise: Software (Excel, Tableau, Python, SQL), data processing, data visualization, network analysis, regular expressions, text analysis, web visualizations
+Expertise: Software (Excel, Tableau, Python, SQL, Adobe Illustrator, Gephi, ArcGIS/QGIS, R), data processing, data visualization, network analysis, regular expressions, text analysis, web visualizations

-I am the newest member of Data & GIS Services and a longtime member of the Duke University Libraries staff.
-My current interests are bootstrapping “Big Data” developments, helping library users implement new data tools and exploring data storage solutions.
-I earned a B.A in sociology with concentrations in computer science and political science from the University of North Carolina at Greensboro, and I earned my Master of Library and Information Science from the University of North Carolina at Chapel Hill.
+My current interests are helping researchers manage the lifecycle of data projects from gathering to cleaning, analysis to visualization; bootstrapping “Big Data” developments; helping library users implement new data tools and exploring data storage solutions.
+I earned a B.A in Sociology with concentrations in Computer Science and Political Science from the University of North Carolina at Greensboro, and I earned a Master of Library and Information Science from the University of North Carolina at Chapel Hill.